Why women live longer than men (Part 4 of Your Brain at 100).

 It remains to be seen whether ovarian hormones such as oestrogen and pregnancy per se contribute to longevity.

-Does HRT increase or decrease lifespan?
+Do female sex hormones increase or decrease lifespan?

-It’s important to note all this data on reproductive history, hormonal status and longevity are crunched from large population-based studies, often from Scandinavian countries where the government keeps particularly detailed health records.
+It’s important to note the data on reproductive history, hormonal status and longevity are crunched from large population-based studies, often from Scandinavian countries where the government keeps particularly detailed health records.
 For example, the birth-spacing finding came from Norway where researchers were able to gather complete health histories for all women and men ever born and living in the country after 1935.
 Similarly, the data on family size comes from the Swedish population register for all people born and living in the country between 1932 and 1960.

 Family planning for longevity — is that even a thing?